 The Underrated Ingredient You Need to Target Visible Discoloration

 It wasn’t too long ago that many people would hear the word “acid” in skin-care products and cringe, imagining their skin turning bright red and peeling off in layers.
-But today, that fear has settled, and more and more people are embracing acids in skin care.
-Ingredients like hyaluronic acid, glycolic acid and salicylic acid, among others, have more than made names for themselves, causing a shift in the attitude towards acids in skin care.
+But today that fear has lessened, and people are embracing acids in skin care.
+Ingredients like hyaluronic acid, glycolic acid and salicylic acid, among others, have more than made names for themselves, causing a shift in the attitude toward acids in skin care.
 As more and more skin-care acids are garnering attention, we’d like to shift the spotlight onto one you may not have heard of yet: tranexamic acid, which works to target visible skin discoloration.

-SkinCeuticals Discoloration Defense is a multi-phase serum that targets visible discoloration for brighter-looking skin.
+This tranexamic acid formula is a multi-phase serum that targets visible discoloration for brighter-looking skin.
 The formula, which contains niacinamide, kojic acid and a sulfonic acid (in addition to tranexamic acid), helps visibly reduce the size and intensity of discoloration while improving skin clarity, leaving behind a more even-toned complexion.